mrsimpson/keynote-ai-engineer/slides.md

 <!--
 **Speaker Notes:**

+When I was talking to my daughter earlier, it sounded like this:

 "Dad, programming used to be like professional Lego building - you had to place every single piece yourself, right?"

+and recently she added

-"Now you just explain to the computer in German what you want to build, and it builds it like a Lego robot!"
+"Now you just explain to the computer in German what you want to build, and it builds it like a Lego robot!
+Are you actually doing software still?"

-She was right.
-But here's what I realized - I was completely wrong about what makes someone an engineer.

 This conversation with my daughter made me realize that we're experiencing a fundamental shift in how we think about software development.
 But the real question isn't about the tools - it's about what makes us engineers in the first place.
 -->